 CARBON MONOXIDE POISONING AND/OR ROTATING PARTS HAZARD Poisonous CO gases are present at the rear of the boat when an engine is running.
 A rotating propeller can cut or entangle swimmers.
 Both of these hazards will cause death or serious injury.
 DO NOT use the swim/boarding platform when the engine is running.

 Cockpit Shower

-A fresh water shower is located on the port side of the cockpit.
+A fresh water shower is located behind a small door on the swim platform.
 It is supplied hot and cold water by the fresh water system and works much like the shower in the head.